Is Psilocybin A Nootropic?

 Mushrooms will also contain varying amounts of this dephosphorylated version of psilocybin, and will simply enter circulation as is.

 The conversion of psilocybin to psilocin takes place in the liver almost immediately after absorption into the body.

 Psilocin then attaches to the serotonin receptors in the brain (5HT 2a) as well as some of the other serotonin receptors (5HT-1A, 5HT-2C, and 5HT-1D) .

 This leads to an indirect increase in dopamine production but has no direct affinity to the dopamine system itself (which is the main difference between psilocybin and LSD which binds to dopamine D2 receptors).

-One of the main side effects of psilocybin is a distortion in the sensation of time.
-Interestingly, this is a characteristic of the prefrontal cortex , where psilocin has been shown to have particularly strong action .
+One of the main side effects of psilocybin is a distortion of the sensation of time.

 In smaller doses, such as with a microdose (less than 3 mg), these effects would not be felt to nearly the same degree, but these areas of the brain would see an increase in stimulation all the same.

 The mechanisms of psilocybin are not shared by most other nootropics.

 Instead, 5HT agonism is most commonly found in SSRI (serotonin reuptake inhibitor) medications.